iamckn/iamckn.github.io/source/_posts/2015-03-14-ck-the-setup.markdown

 #what's your setup like?

 ###I use an acer c720p Chromebook as my main laptop.
 I tinkered with it, got rid of the chrome OS and replaced it with archlinux.
-It's a nifty liitle machine that is light and portable.
+It's a nifty little machine that is light and portable.
 It has a 32GB SSD and about 7 hours of battery life which I love.
 The processor and ram are not as high as I'd like but it does the job.

 ###For the heavy lifting I have a Samsung laptop which I dual boot Kali Linux and Windows.
 It's a core i5 with 6GB ram and Nvidia graphics card, not one of the high end ones though :(.
 It also has a 750GB hard drive which comes in handy for stuff such as virtual machines and large wordlists.